 Water Quality Program

-For the past 10 years Community Boat Building (CBB) has been providing experiential learning opportunities for at-risk youth in the Boston Public School (BPS) system.
-Their core boat building program is a proven model that uses boat building and the Boston waterfront to excite 4th and 5th graders around hands on learning that reinforces the importance of science, technology, engineering and math (STEM).
+For the past 10 years, Community Boat Building (CBB) has been providing experiential learning opportunities for students at underperforming schools in the Boston Public School (BPS) system.
+Their core boat building program is a proven model that uses boat building and the Boston waterfront to excite 4th and 5th graders around hands-on learning that reinforces the importance of science, technology, engineering and math (STEM).
 CBB operates under the principle that success in the classroom is greatly enhanced by the student seeing and engaging in the real world application of their education.